DanielFrankee/generate_deep_art/README.md

 # Artistic Image Synthesis using Deep Generative Adversarial Networks
 A List of colabs for artistic image synthesis.
-Some of them are also using openAI's CLIP to control the output by text prompt's.
+Some of them are also using openAI's CLIP to control the output by text input (prompt's).

 # Links